ITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 5) A brief statement of the nature of the matters at issue.

-d) Motions shall be directed to the Administrative Law Judge, or, in the event that an Administrative Law Judge has not been named, to the Chief Administrative Law Judge.
-All such motions or requests must be in writing, must state with specificity the reasons or grounds for the motion, and must be served on all parties simultaneously with their filing with the Administrative Law Judge or Chief Administrative Law Judge.
-Motions that would preclude a hearing, such as a motion to dismiss or to refer the matter to arbitration, should be filed with the Answer.
-However, such a motion may be filed at any time with the permission of the Administrative Law Judge or the Chief Administrative Law Judge.
+d) Motions shall be directed to the Administrative Law Judge or, in the event that an Administrative Law Judge has not been named, to the General Counsel.
+All such motions or requests must be in writing, must state with specificity the reasons or grounds for the motion, and must be served on all parties simultaneously with their filing with the Administrative Law Judge or General Counsel.
+Motions that would preclude a hearing, such as a motion to dismiss or to refer the matter to arbitration, shall be filed with the Answer.
+However, such a motion may be filed at any time with the permission of the Administrative Law Judge or the General Counsel.

 e) Unless otherwise provided in the rules of the Board governing specific types of proceedings, the briefing schedule for all motions shall be as follows: